The structure of polynomial growth for tree automata/transducers and MSO set queries: Introduction

-Let us first focus on strings as input.
 Through the correspondence between ambiguity and $\bbN$-rationality, the structural characterisation of finitely ambiguous automata --- i.e.\ whose growth rate has degree 0 --- by Weber and Seidl~\cite[Theorem~3.1]{WeberSeidl} is very similar (though not identical) to Mandel and Simon's earlier decision procedure for the boundedness of \mbox{$\bbN$-weighted} automata~\cite[Corollary~5.2]{MandelS77}.\footnote{Around the same time (1977), Jacob independently obtained a more general decidability result~\cite{Jacob1977}, which we discuss towards the end of \Cref{sec:related-work-conclusion}.} Weber and Seidl~\cite{WeberSeidl} also prove\footnote{They are not the first to give a decidable characterization, though their algorithm is the first one that runs in polynomial time.
 See~\cite[Section~3]{AmbiguitySurvey} for a discussion of earlier work.
 The complexity bounds explicitly stated in~\cite{WeberSeidl} are worse than those of~\Cref{thm:degree-ambiguity}, but in fact the actual time complexity of their algorithms match ours; this becomes clear in the subsequent work of Allauzen et al.~\cite{AllauzenMR11}.} the special case of \Cref{thm:degree-ambiguity} over strings; their algorithms were extended by Allauzen, Mohri and Rastogi~\cite{AllauzenMR11} to automata with $\varepsilon$-transitions.
 The characterization given in~\cite{WeberSeidl,AllauzenMR11} of the degree of growth in $\bbN\cup\{\infty\}$ of the ambiguity of a word automaton admits a \enquote{natural} extension to \mbox{$\bbN$-weighted} automata, that has been proved by Jungers, Protasov and Blondel~\cite[Theorem~3]{Jungers2008}\footnote{Strictly speaking, they do not talk about automata; we discuss the connection in \Cref{sec:open-problems}.} and later (independently) by Douéneau-Tabot, Filiot and Gastin~\cite[Section~5.2]{Marble} --- leading explicitly in both cases to polynomial-time algorithms.\footnote{While Douéneau-Tabot et al.~\cite{Marble} cite Weber and Seidl's results~\cite{WeberSeidl}, Jungers et al.~\cite{Jungers2008} seem to have discovered their $\bbN$-weighted version independently (though they reuse the work of Mandel and Simon~\cite{MandelS77}).
-The criteria that appear in~\cite{WeberSeidl,AllauzenMR11} for finite ambiguity and exponential ambiguity have also been rediscovered by Crespi, Cybenko and Jiang~\cite{Crespi2008}, who relate their work on nondeterministic automata to the notion of joint spectral radius (cf.\ \Cref{sec:open-problems}).}
+The criteria that appear in~\cite{WeberSeidl,AllauzenMR11} for finite ambiguity and exponential ambiguity have also been rediscovered by Crespi, Cybenko and Jiang~\cite{Crespi2008}, who relate their work on nondeterministic automata to the notion of joint spectral radius (cf.\ the discussion following \Cref{thm:precise-exp} in \S\ref{sec:open-problems}).} We further extend this characterization to trees.